 Students can also join an organization relevant to the field of psychology, such as the Association of Black Psychologists Student Circle.
 This association addresses mental health needs in the African American community.
 It also provides regional and national networking opportunities for students.

 Hampton University's psychology department offers a minor in psychology and a Bachelor of Arts (BA) in Psychology.
-Students in the BA program can also choose a tract in marriage and family.
-Courses in the general psychology program cover abnormal and developmental psychology, methods in psychology, theories of personality and statistics.
-Classes for the marriage and family track include black marital relationships, black child development and intimate relationships.
+Students in the BA program can also choose a track in marriage and family.
 Field studies are also available to help students develop clinical and applied research skills.
+Courses in the general psychology program cover the following topics:

 Howard University offers a Bachelor of Science in Psychology program that lets students who show a high level of academic achievement gain entry into the Ph.D. program.
 Courses in the bachelor's degree program cover research methods and statistics, cognition and personality theory.
-Howard University doesn't offer a terminal master's degree.
+Howard University doesn't offer a terminal master's degree in psychology.
 Rather, students must earn their master's degree through the Ph.D. program.
 Graduate-level concentrations available include:

 - Clinical psychology